rcarriga/dotfiles/README.md

 *Disclaimer: README might not be up to date.
 Install script is not stable and probably will not work!*

-My humble collection of dotfiles.
-I to not go overboard with features so I keep only what I use often.
+My humble collection of dotfiles and programs I like.
+I try to not go overboard with features so I keep only what I use often.
 If you're just passing through and see something you think could be better, then let me know!

 ## Vim